andrewcb/arigato/README.md

 #  Arigato
 Arigato is a lightweight, unopinionated system for preparing configurations of AudioUnit plugins such as software synthesisers and audio effects for scripting with code.
+It consists of an editor for setting up AudioUnit networks and a Swift library for loading and making them available (that is usable from within Xcode Playgrounds).
+For situations in which Swift code is not useful (such as use from other languages), there is a (currently experimental and limited) TCP/UDP-based remote protocol, with a command-line-based server.

 ## The problem